cap-ntu/ML-Model-CI/README.md

 ### Profile a Model

-Before deploying an optimized model as a cloud service, developers need to understand its runtime performance (e.g., latency and throughput) so to set up a more cost-effectie solution (batch size? device? serving system? etc.).
+Before deploying an optimized model as a cloud service, developers need to understand its runtime performance (e.g., latency and throughput) so to set up a more cost-effective solution (batch size? device? serving system? etc.).
 MLModelCI provides a profile to automate the processing.

 You can manually profile your models as follows: